Doing business with DNREC during the coronavirus period. More Info

 Historically, most Piping Plovers have nested in Delaware at Cape Henlopen State Park.
 Since 2016, Piping Plovers have also been nesting at Fowler’s Beach, in Prime Hook National Wildlife Refuge, where the number of breeding pairs have increased annually.

-As piping plovers begin arriving in Delaware, the Division of Fish & Wildlife monitors their activities, along with other beach-nesting species.
+As piping plovers begin arriving in Delaware, the Division of Fish and Wildlife monitors their activities, along with other beach-nesting species.

 Areas that have been identified as suitable nesting habitat are closed in order to provide disturbance-free zones where the plovers can nest.

-The Division of Fish & Wildlife continues to monitor the breeding plovers until the last chicks of the season have left for migration.
+The Division of Fish and Wildlife continues to monitor the breeding plovers until the last chicks of the season have left for migration.

 To ensure continued breeding success, the Division depends on volunteers to help inform the public about the breeding progress of the plovers and the importance of staying out of closed areas.